 Appropriate Vaccine Usage

-This metric is a measure of the percentage of long-term residents who received the flu and pneumonia vaccines.
+This is the percentage of residents who received the pneumonia and flu vaccines.
+Higher vaccination rates should be standard at this point.

 Residents Maintain Autonomy